git-disl/GTAttackPod/README.md

 ```

 ### MacOS without GPUs
 It is recommended to use `conda` for package management in MacOS.
-The following instructions have been tested on the Macbook Air machine:
+The following instructions have been tested on the machines:
+* Macbook Pro (Intel CPU):
+   * OS: macOS Big Sur Version 11.2.3
+   * Processor: 2.3 GHz Quad-Core Intel Core i7
+   * Memory: 32 GiB

+* Macbook Air (Apple M1):
    * OS: macOS Big Sur Version 11.5.2
    * Processor: Apple M1
    * Memory: 8 GiB

 Create a virtual environment:
 ```bash